apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.attach_server_session_to_client INT 0
    :overridable:

    Control the re-use of an server session by a user agent (client) session.
+Currently only applies to user agents using HTTP/1.0 or HTTP/1.1.
+For other HTTP versions, the origin connection is always returned to the session sharing pool or closed.

    If a user agent performs more than one HTTP transaction on its connection to |TS| a server session must be obtained for the second (and subsequent) transaction as for the first.
 This settings affects how that server session